dhellmann/pymotw-3/source/zlib/index.rst

 .. module:: zlib
     :synopsis: GNU zlib compression library

-The :mod:`zlib` module provides a lower-level interface to many of the functions in the :mod:`zlib` compression library from the GNU project.
+The ``zlib`` module provides a lower-level interface to many of the functions in the ``zlib`` compression library from the GNU project.

 Working with Data in Memory
 ===========================

-The simplest way to work with :mod:`zlib` requires holding all of the data to be compressed or decompressed in memory.
+The simplest way to work with ``zlib`` requires holding all of the data to be compressed or decompressed in memory.

 .. literalinclude:: zlib_memory.py